jrlo1592/Moro/README.md

-== Documentation ==
+#Documentation

-  = Physics =
+##Physics

-    Rigid Body Class:
+###Rigid Body Class
   - Super-class for collider objects like AABB and KDOP

-    AABB Class:
+###AABB Class
   - A simple box-collider
   - Not oriented

-    OBB Class:
+###OBB Class
   - A simple box-collider
   - Is oriented

-    k-DOP Class:
+###k-DOP Class
   - Polygon with k vertices
   - Is oriented

-    Convex Hull:
+###Convex Hull
   - Polygon with minimal vertices to create a convex hull
   - Is oriented